-Sujal Bait, a student of Std VI at Air India Modern High School in Kalina, suddenly collapsed in the classroom on September 8; school authorities rushed him to a hospital where he was declared dead on arrival
+Sujal Bait, a student of Std VI at Air India Modern High School in Kalina, suddenly collapsed in the classroom on September 8; he was rushed to a hospital, but was declared dead on arrival

 The staff and students of Air India Modern High School in Kalina are still finding it difficult to come to terms with the loss of one of their kids.
 Like any other day, 11-year-old Sujal Bait, studying in Std VI, was attending lectures in the class on Tuesday, when he suddenly collapsed.